GLAM-Workbench/glam-workbench.github.io/docs/recordsearch.md

 [RecordSearch](https://recordsearch.naa.gov.au/) is the online collection database of the National Archives of Australia.
 Based on the [series system](https://www.naa.gov.au/help-your-research/getting-started/commonwealth-record-series-crs-system), RecordSearch provides rich, contextual information about series, items, agencies, and functions.

 Unfortunately RecordSearch doesn't provide access to machine-readable data through an API, so we have to resort to screen scraping.
-The notebooks here make use of either the [RecordSearch Data Scraper](https://wragge.github.io/recordsearch_data_scraper/) or the older [RecordSearch Tools library](https://github.com/wragge/recordsearch_tools) to handle the scraping.
-I'm in the process of upgrading all the notebooks to use the newer scraper.
+The notebooks here make use the [RecordSearch Data Scraper](https://wragge.github.io/recordsearch_data_scraper/) to extract data.

 See below for information on [running these notebooks](#run-these-notebooks) in a live computing environment.
 Or just take them for a spin using Binder.